schooltool-project/schooltool-book/source/cas.rst

-.. cas_:
+.. _cas:

 Central Authentication Service (CAS) Support
 ============================================

-`SchoolTool CAS <https://launchpad.net/schooltool.cas>`_ plugin provides support for single sign on with other applications on a school intranet.
+`SchoolTool CAS <https://launchpad.net/schooltool.cas>`_ plugin provides support for single sign-on with other applications on a school intranet.
 If you're already using CAS at your school, this is a no-brainer.
 Otherwise, you probably need to do some research on `the CAS website first <http://www.jasig.org/cas>`_.
 Note that using CAS authentication requires the installation and maintenance of